pshevtsov/ohaskell/chapters/en/io/exceptions-handling.md

 possibleErrors error = return $ show error
 ```

-Handler takes value of type `IOException`.
-In the handler's body we stringify the resultant exception, then we take the resultant string containing a description of an error and wrap it into an action `IO String`.
+Handler takes a value of type `IOException`.
+In the handler's body we stringify the resultant exception, then we take the resultant string that contains a description of an error and wrap it into an action `IO String`.
 In case if you are not happy with existing error message provide your own:

 ```haskell
 possibleErrors error = return "Unable to open this file.
 Please check it."